 IT jobs in the public sector can be found on websites such as:

-In addition, you can look for IT vacancies on general jobs websites.
-While the number of opportunities within IT companies may be relatively small, employers across all sectors require graduates to fill IT and computing roles in their organisations.
+In addition, you can look for IT vacancies on general jobs websites, as employers across all sectors require graduates to fill IT and computing roles in their organisations.

 Another option is to find an IT apprenticeship, as you'll be able to learn on the job while studying towards a recognised certification.